American Academy of Audiology (AAA)

 The Minnesota Academy of Audiology (MAA) members are professional audiologists who are university-trained and licensed to practice within the state.
 We specialize in the evaluation and treatment of people with hearing loss, tinnitus (ringing in the ears), dizziness, and balance problems.
 We treat adults, infants, and children of all ages.

-The Minnesota Speech-Language-Hearing Association (MSHA) is a nonprofit professional organization of speech-language pathologists and audiologists that promotes the welfare of individuals with communication disorders and represents the professionals who serve them.
+The Minnesota Speech-Language-Hearing Association (MNSHA) is a nonprofit professional organization of speech-language pathologists and audiologists that promotes the welfare of individuals with communication disorders and represents the professionals who serve them.

 National Student Speech-Language-Hearing Association (NSSLHA)

-The NSSLHA presents information about current advances in communication disorders, network with students, and provides savings on products and services.
-As a member you have access to all publications including ASHA’s peer-reviewed scientific journals, and reduced registration fee for the ASHA convention.
+The NSSLHA presents information about current advances in communication disorders, networks with students, and provides savings on products and services.
+As a member, you have access to all publications including ASHA’s peer-reviewed scientific journals, and a reduced registration fee for the ASHA convention.
 The National Chapter sponsors a number of programs and grants for student members that facilitate community service, attendance at local and national conventions, student advocacy, and scholarly endeavors.
-NSSLHA even has its own peer review journal for student authors.
+NSSLHA even has its own peer-review journal for student authors.

 There are 300 chapters located on campuses in the US and internationally, with 13,000 members total.
-Each chapter is managed by students, with a sponsor (member of ASHA) who is typically a faculty member.
-The University of Minnesota’s Department of Speech-Language-Hearing's faculty NSSLHA sponsor is Dr. Sarah Angerman.
+Each chapter is managed by students, with a sponsor (a member of ASHA) who is typically a faculty member.